waveform80/picamera/docs/fov.rst

 As you have probably noticed in the diagram above, the video port is a little more complex.
-In order to permit simultaneous video recording and image capture via the video port, a "splitter" component is permanently connected to the video port by picamera, and encoders are in turn attached to one of its outputs.
+In order to permit simultaneous video recording and image capture via the video port, a "splitter" component is permanently connected to the video port by picamera, and encoders are in turn attached to one of its four output ports (numbered 0, 1, 2, and 3).
 Hence, when recording video the camera's setup looks like this:

 .. image:: video_port_record.svg
     :align: center